hfmrow/gotk3_gtksource/README.md

 # Golang GtkSourceView binding for use with gotk3

 All this project was made under MIT license(**\***)

 This repository must be used with [gotk3: Go bindings for GTK3](https://github.com/gotk3/gotk3) only.

 ---

-Example of GtkSourceView usage in Go: [SourceViewSimpleExample](https://github.com/hfmrow/gotk3_gtksource/tree/main/SourceViewSimpleExample)
+- Example of GtkSourceView usage in Go: [SourceViewSimpleExample](https://github.com/hfmrow/gotk3_gtksource/tree/main/SourceViewSimpleExample)
+- Another more complex example will come soon

 ---